danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 6. [Optimizing the Lambda function](#6-optimizing-the-lambda-function)

 ### 1. Create and publish the FFmpeg Lambda Layer

-Lambda Layers allow us to "pull in" extra dependencies into our Lambda functions.
-A layer is basically a ZIP archive that contains some code.
-And in order to use a layer, we first must create and publish one.

-After we publish a layer, we can configure any Lambda function to use it.
-AWS will then extract the layer to a special directory called `/opt`, and the Lambda function runtime will be able to execute it.

-> "Note that a Lambda function can use up to 5 layers at a time."--from <a href="https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html" target="_blank" rel="noopener noreferrer">Lambda Layers docs</a>

 The Serverless Framework makes it very easy to work with layers.
 To get started, create a new project named "lambda-layers":